siddoshi93/InsightAgent/cgroup/README.md

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/insightfinder/InsightAgent/master/deployInsightAgent.py
 ```
-- Get IP address of the hosts on which docker containers are running.
+- Get IP address of all machines (or hosts) on which InsightFinder agent needs to be installed.
 - All machines should have same login username and password.
 - Include IP address of all hosts in hostlist.txt and enter one IP address per line.
 - To deploy run the following command:
 ```
+python deployInsightAgent.py -i PROJECT_NAME_IN_INSIGHTFINDER
-python deployInsightAgent.py -n USER_NAME_IN_HOST
+                             -n USER_NAME_IN_HOST
                              -u USER_NAME_IN_INSIGHTFINDER
                              -k LICENSE_KEY
                              -s SAMPLING_INTERVAL_MINUTE
                              -r REPORTING_INTERVAL_MINUTE
                              -t AGENT_TYPE
 ```
-AGENT_TYPE is *docker_remote_api*.
+AGENT_TYPE is *cgroup*.

 When the above script is run, if prompted for password, enter either the password or the name of the identity file along with file path.
 Example: /home/insight/.ssh/id_rsa